kubernetes/autoscaler/cluster-autoscaler/FAQ.md

 ```

-### How do I get the latest changes from master onto the fork of autoscaler on Gardener?
+### How do I sync gardener autoscaler with an upstream autoscaler minor release?

 This is helpful in order to offer Gardener CA with latest or recent K8s version.
 Note that this may also demand a need to upgrade K8s version used by Machine Controller Manager.